 State Citation First enacted Most recent change Who gets immunity?
-9 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation NC N.C.
-Gen. Stat. § 90-96.2 April 9, 2013 Aug.
-1, 2015 166 Seeker for self 167 Seeker for others Person experiencing OD Seeker: Seek medical assistance for an individual experiencing a drug-related overdose by contacting 911, LE, or EMS168 Person acted in good faith seeking medical assistance, upon their reasonable belief that he/she was first to call for assistance Person provided his/her own name to 911 or LE upon arrival Person did not seek medical assistance during course of execution of arrest warrant, search warrant, or other lawful search Evidence obtained as a result of person seeking medical assistance for OD Person experiencing OD: Immunity extended to person who experiences OD if all the above requirements are also satisfied, with the exception that the caller need not have provided their name.
-Prosecution (various amounts) 169 Prosecution 170 √ 171 Use of parapherna lia 172 ND N.D.
+Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation NC N.C.
+Gen. Stat. § 90- 96.2 April 9, 2013 Aug.
+1, 2015 Seeker for self Seeker for others Person experiencing OD Seeker: Seek medical assistance for an individual experiencing a drug-related overdose by contacting 911, LE, or EMS Person acted in good faith seeking medical assistance, upon their reasonable belief that he/she was first to call for assistance Person provided his/her own name to 911 or LE upon arrival Person did not seek medical assistance during course of execution of arrest warrant, search warrant, or other lawful search Evidence obtained as a result of person seeking medical assistance for OD Person experiencing OD: Immunity extended to person who experiences OD if all the above requirements are also satisfied, with the exception that the caller need not have provided their name.
+Prosecution (various amounts) Prosecution √ 181 Use of paraphernalia - ND N.D.
 Cent.
-Code § 19- Aug.
+Code § 19- 03.1-23.4 Aug.
 1, 2015 Aug.
-1, 2019 173 Seeker for others 174 Seeker : - In good faith seeks medical assistance for another individual in Charge and prosecution (any amount) 177 Charge and prosecution 178 - - Inhalation of certain -
+1, 2019 Seeker for others Person experiencing OD Seeker: In good faith seeks medical assistance for another individual in need of emergency medical assistance due to OD Must remain on scene until assistance arrives Must cooperate with medical treatment of the reported drug overdosed individual Prosecution 187 Charge and prosecution - Inhalation of certain substances 189 Use of CS Use of CS analog -